 One of the great features about the dragon is that it can be done in a variety of different styles, realistic or abstract, cartoonish or dramatic.
 Many are done in solid ink and follow the tribal style of tattooing.
 Even so, we are seeing more and more colored tribal tattoos today.
 Whether you choose solid black ink or color, the dragon tattoo gives a wide range of options to consider when designing your dragon tattoo.

 The dragon's shape can be manipulated to fit in a wide variety of different locations on the body, although its most popular placement is on or near the shoulder.
-Among the Chinese, it is not unusual to see full body tattoos which incorporate other symbols.
-At one time in history, members of the Chinese mafia wore these full body tattoos which became synonymous with criminal conduct and were looked down upon as well as illegal.
+Among the Chinese, it is not unusual to see full-body tattoos that incorporate other symbols.
+At one time in history, members of the Chinese mafia wore these full-body tattoos which became synonymous with criminal conduct and were looked down upon as well as illegal.
 Nowadays, this criminal association is no longer common.

 The number nine is a very special number for the Chinese.
 It is the largest single digit and associated with the dragon.
 A "nine dragon wall" is a barrier that is often found around imperial Chinese palaces and gardens.
 Only the most senior officials are allowed to wear the nine dragons on their robes, while other lower-ranking officers wear eight or fewer.

 Chinese and Japanese Dragon Types and Meanings